LunarEngineer/themodelshop/README.md

 ## The Worker Pool

 The worker pool $M$ has $n_m$ potential agents in it storing their statistics; each agent stores the MSPE of its progenitor model and a random integer which is passed to a fuzzing algorithm if that agent is hired.
 During each hiring activity modelers are drawn from a softmax distributional function of the MSPE of the agents.
 When an agent leaves the pool it gains a 'personality' by running through a 'fuzzing' algorithm which inserts noise into the weights of the original agent architecture.

-## The Secretary

-The Secretary maintains paperwork for all agents, including which agents were hired, what variables they purchased and in what order.
-The Secretary can be queried for information at any time and, in addition, can provide running statistics.

 ## The Company Store